 Airinum’s role in creating a cleaner future

-Airinum’s co-founder Alexander Hjertstrom talks the past, present and future of the brand and the role it will play in creating a cleaner tomorrow.
+Airinum’s CEO and co-founder Alexander Hjertstrom talks the past, present and future of the brand and the role it will play in creating a cleaner tomorrow.

 How has the world changed since you started Airinum in 2015?